lmc-eu/spirit-design-system/CONTRIBUTING.md

 ### Steps to create a new package version

-1. Merge all appropriate PRs you want to publish into main branch
+1. Merge all appropriate PRs you want to publish into the main branch
-2. Run the `make version` command to bump the version number in packages (new version number is determined automatically based on commit history)
+2. Run the `make version` command to bump the version number in packages (a new version number is determined automatically based on commit history)
 3. Check that the version number is correct and everything looks good
-4. Run manually `git push && git push --tags` to push the changes to remote
+4. Run manually `git push && git push --tags` to push the changes to the remote
 5. Publishing is done automatically by GitHub Actions (uses `build` script and `make publish` command)

 > If you have further questions do not hesitate to open an issue and ask us! ❤️